jurgen-kluft/chshg/README.md

 All entities are stored in one big array that has a fixed size.

-Entities may only be altered in `hshg_update()` (`hshg.update`).
+Entities may only be altered through `hshg_update()`.
 In all other callbacks, they are read-only.
 To apply velocity changes that happen during collision or any other changes, you must offload them to some external object that's linked to the HSHG's internal representation of an entity.
-To do that, insert an entity with its `ref` member set to something that lets you point to the object that the entity owns .
+To do that, insert an entity with its `ref` member set to something that lets you point to the object that the entity owns.
 This can be done with a simple array holding objects and `ref` being an integer index.
-You can then access `ref` from within the `hshg.update` callback.
-Trying to change HSHG's entities while in `hshg.collide` or `hshg.query` will lead to unwanted results, like inaccurate collisions and queries.
+You can then access `ref` from within the `hshg_update` callback.
+Trying to change HSHG's entities while in `hshg_collide` or `hshg_query` will lead to unwanted results, like inaccurate collisions and queries.

 ### Pitfalls